SCpDev/roll_up_token/README.md

 The user can signal that their transaction is dependent upon a previous one by signaling via signature.
 These fields in the signature format are `"dependent_payments": [[to,from,amount], [to,from,amount]]`, where `to`, `from`, `amount` define the transaction that this one depends upon.

-Then the SNARK confirms that each transaction has its dependencies included.
+Then the Zero Knowledge confirms that each transaction has its dependencies included.

-#### SNARK pseudocode
+#### Zero Knowledge pseudocode
 ```javascript
 // look back , checks if this tx depends upon the previous tx
 if (signature[i].dependent_payment[0] != 0) {